Domestic Police Use of Military Weaponry

 The use of technology tapping into brainwaves translating into words or speech which may be labeled as “signals intelligence” under the larger scope of “electronic communications” and “data” without consent or judicial order consent past 90 days would be illegal.
 The renewal of a warrant for the same can only be sustained if there is reasonable cause for the law enforcement agencies and this must be weighed with the harm it is doing as well or otherwise, the warrant to monitor must be cancelled or at the least; notice must be served to the defendant.
 This particularly applies to military, intelligence, or defense situations as

-MANY VICTIMS ARE TRACKED AND MONITORED FOR THE REST OF THEIR LIVES
+MANY TARGETS ARE TRACKED AND MONITORED FOR THE REST OF THEIR LIVES

 EXECUTIVE ORDER 12333 FURTHER DETAILED